edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 ```

 ## 4. Scraping the Branches' Names and Addresses
 After obtaining the names of cities and regencies in Indonesia, the next step is to scrape the branches from POS's official website.
-The data that will be scrape are the names and the addresses.
-These data can be used in later project, for example, in comparison to google maps data to access the availability of these branches.
+The data that will be scraped are the names and the addresses.
+These data can be used in later projects, for example, compared to google maps data to access the availability of these branches.

 ### 4.1 Data Scraping
-Since the scraping process require additional action such as inputing city's or region's name, the scraping process will be performed using combination of`Rselenium` and `rvest` packages.
+Since the scraping process requires additional action, such as inputting the city's or regency's name, the scraping process will be performed using a combination of`Rselenium` and `rvest` packages.

 ```R
 library(Rselenium)